A fine-grained, plastic, sedimentary, white or near-white firing clay. Used as a glaze ingredient and added to clay bodies to increase plasticity.

 Decorative technique of pressing textured items into the clay to leave a decorative impression.
 I make my own stamps out of clay and bisque fire them before using them.
 Apparently… stamping is one of my favorite techniques, huh?

-High-fired vitreous ware – literally as hard and durable as a stone.
-Matures from cone 5 to cone 11.
+High-fired vitreous ware (above cone 8), literally as hard and durable as a stone, with slight or no absorbency.

 Ultra-refined clay slip that can give a soft sheen when applied to bone-dry wares and if polished or burnished while still damp may give a high gloss.